caoduycp03/Craftman/README.md

 - Thanks to [Objaverse](https://objaverse.allenai.org/), [Objaverse-MIX](https://huggingface.co/datasets/BAAI/Objaverse-MIX/tree/main) for their open-sourced data, which help us to do many validation experiments.
 - Thanks to [ThreeStudio](https://github.com/threestudio-project/threestudio) for their great repo, we follow their fantastic and easy-to-use code structure!
 - Thanks to [Direct3D](https://github.com/DreamTechAI/Direct3D) especially [Shuang Wu](https://scholar.google.it/citations?user=SN8J78EAAAAJ&hl=zh-CN) for providing their results.
+- Thanks to [TripoSG](https://github.com/VAST-AI-Research/TripoSG) and [Hunyuan3D-2](https://github.com/Tencent/Hunyuan3D-2) for their open-source, we adapted our code to support loading their weights, training, and fine-tuning.

 # 📑License
-CraftsMan shares the same license with the SD15, which is under [creativeml-openrail-m](https://raw.githubusercontent.com/CompVis/stable-diffusion/refs/heads/main/LICENSE).
-If you have any questions about the usage of CraftsMan, please contact us first.
+CraftsMan3D is under MIT License.

 # 📖 BibTeX

     @misc{li2024craftsman,
-    title         = {CraftsMan: High-fidelity Mesh Generation with 3D Native Generation and Interactive Geometry Refiner}, author        = {Weiyu Li and Jiarui Liu and Hongyu Yan and Rui Chen and Yixun Liang and Xuelin Chen and Ping Tan and Xiaoxiao Long}, year          = {2024},
+    title         = {CraftsMan3D: High-fidelity Mesh Generation with 3D Native Generation and Interactive Geometry Refiner}, author        = {Weiyu Li and Jiarui Liu and Hongyu Yan and Rui Chen and Yixun Liang and Xuelin Chen and Ping Tan and Xiaoxiao Long}, year          = {2024},
     archivePrefix = {arXiv preprint arXiv:2405.14979},